9-9-9-9/Bit-Heroes-bot/README.release.md

 Bit Heroes bot
 ##### on Linux / Windows / ~~MacOS~~

-Hi, I'm 99bot, please give this repository a Star, thanks
+Hi, I'm the bot, please give this repository a Star, thanks

 > We play the game, don't let the game play us

-> You spend your time for your family and 99bot helps you persuade the Familiars
+> You spend your time for your family and me helps you persuade the Familiars

 > Eat duck, eat all the bones.
-With 99bot, you wont waste any minute of your Bitgor also your sleeping time
+With me, you wont waste any minute of your Bitgor also your sleeping time

 ___
 [Wiki version](https://github.com/9-9-9-9/Bit-Heroes-bot/wiki)